louiefalfonso/mern-paskr-app/README.md

 ## Overview

-PASKR is a task management application built with the MERN stack (MongoDB, Express, React, Node.js).
+This is a task management application built with the MERN stack (MongoDB, Express, React, Node.js).
 It offers a clean, intuitive interface for creating, managing, and tracking tasks.
 Leveraging the power of Headless UI and Tailwind CSS, PASKR delivers a modern, responsive user experience.

 ### Features